amida-tech/recruitment-registry/README.md

 #Recruitment Registry

 Recruitment Registry is a platform for participants to complete surveys and find local and matching clinical trials.
-It is also a platform for clinicians to perform cohort shaping on the survey’s answers, and to find participants for their clinical trials.
+Recruitment Registry also functions as a platform for clinicians to perform cohort shaping to find participants for their clinical trials.

 ##Getting Started